 he landlord is responsible for screening perspective tenants.
-Owners are encouraged to screen applicants for rent payment history, payment of utility bills, eviction history, respecting the rights of other residents, damage to units, drug related criminal activity or other criminal activity that is a threat to the health, safety or property of others, and compliance with other essential conditions of tenancy.
+Owners are encouraged to screen applicants for rent payment history, payment of utility bills, eviction history, respecting the rights of other residents, damage to units, drug related criminal activity or other criminal

+FACT OF PRIDE: Landlord Workshops are conducted throughout the year as a "Continuing Education" Tool for our owners.
+Information regarding dates is available at our website at www.thafl.com. activity that is a threat to the health, safety or property of others, and compliance with other essential conditions of tenancy.
 The Tampa Housing Authority will provide documentation regarding a tenant's history with past landlords, if present and if requested by a perspective landlord.
 Any request for information should be provided in writing to the client's Housing Counselor.